Tuesday, October 29, 2024

 Africa Trip 2024 - Day 5 (con't), On to the Central Serengeti

-[This is post #9 of what will be multiple posts about our 2024 trip to Africa.
+[This is post #9 of 21 posts about our 2024 trip to Africa.
 To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It was already well past our normal lunch time on Day 5, September 14, as we turned south away from the Mara River.
 As described in the previous post, it had been a busy morning filled with lots of wonderful animal sightings.
 However it was time to think about digging into our box lunches.